oap-project/sql-ds-cache/oap-ape/README.md

 ```

 ## Run Spark with APE
- 1. make sure you have installed `libparquet_jni.so` on all of your worker nodes.
+ 1. make sure you have installed `libparquet_jni.so` on APE server node when using remote reader.
  2. copy `$OAP_ROOT_DIR/oap-ape/ape-java/ape-spark/target/ape-spark-1.1.0-SNAPSHOT.jar` to Spark master node, add below configuration in your `spark-defaults.conf` file
 ```
 spark.files                         file:///path/to/ape-spark-1.1.0-SNAPSHOT.jar